itsnikhil/blog/content/posts/Is pythonic way the better way.md

 >>> print(sum(a))
 285
 ```
-This is where the short comings of pythonic ways are prevalent amongst beginners, most beginners often use square brackets even when not required.
+This is where the shortcomings of pythonic ways are prevalent amongst beginners, most beginners often use square brackets even when not required.

 ## Compound comparison statements
 A compound statement consists of one or more 'clauses.'
 An example for this will be